apache/nifi-minifi-cpp/extensions/python/PYTHON.md

     return len(self.content)
 ```

-## Installation

-On Linux, you need the "libminifi-python-lib-loader-extension.so", "libminifi-python-script-extension.so" and
-"libminifi-script-extension.so" libraries to be present in the extensions directory, and "minifi_native.so"
-must be a symbolic link to "libminifi-python-script-extension.so".
-You can build these libraries by setting the `ENABLE_PYTHON_SCRIPTING` CMake build option to `ON`.

-On Windows, when installing MiNiFi using the MSI installer, enable the "minifi-python-script-extension" feature, which is disabled by default.

-## Configuration

-To enable python Processor capabilities, the following options need to be provided in minifi.properties.
-The directory specified
-can contain processors.
-Note that the processor name will be the reference in your flow.
-Directories are treated like package names.
-Therefore if the nifi.python.processor.dir is /tmp/ and you have a subdirectory named packagedir with the file name file.py, it will
-produce a processor with the name org.apache.nifi.minifi.processors.packagedir.file.
-Note that each subdirectory will append a package
-to the reference class name.

-    # in minifi.properties
-    #directory where processors exist
-    nifi.python.processor.dir=XXXX

-## Installing Python processors

-In order to make Python processors available for flows, you need to copy them to the minifi-python directory (or to the
-minifi-python/nifi_python_processors subdirectory, for processors using the NiFi API).
-You can copy either individual
-processor modules (files), or packages (directories) containing one or more processors.

-The examples directory (pythonprocessor-examples in the source, or minifi-python-examples in the MiNiFi installation)
-contains sample python processors.

-Normally, python processor dependencies [should be installed automatically](#automatically-install-dependencies-from-requirementstxt-files).
-In some cases, you may need to install the required dependencies manually, either on the system or in the virtual environment.

-Note that on startup, MiNiFi will load all Python processors under the minifi-python directory, and at the first startup
-it will install all their dependencies into the virtualenv -- this can take a long time.
-A virtualenv containing many
-dependencies may use several gigabytes of disk space.
-You should only install the Python processors you will be using
-in your flow.

-### Example: Sentiment Analysis

-The SentimentAnalysis processor will perform a Vader Sentiment Analysis.
-This requires that you install nltk and VaderSentiment
-    pip install nltk
-    pip install VaderSentiment

 ## Using NiFi Python Processors

 MiNiFi C++ supports the use of NiFi Python processors, that are inherited from the FlowFileTransform, RecordTransform or the FlowFileSource base class.
 To use these processors, copy the Python processor module to the nifi_python_processors subdirectory of the python directory.
 By default, the python directory is ${minifi_root}/minifi-python.
-To see how to write NiFi Python processors, please refer to the Python Developer Guide under the [Apache NiFi documentation](https://nifi.apache.org/documentation/v2/).
+To see how to write NiFi Python processors, please refer to the Python Developer Guide under the [Apache NiFi documentation](https://nifi.apache.org/nifi-docs/python-developer-guide.html).

 In the flow configuration these Python processors can be referenced by their fully qualified class name, which looks like this: org.apache.nifi.minifi.processors.nifi_python_processors.<package_name>.<processor_name>.
 For example, the fully qualified class name of the PromptChatGPT processor implemented in the file nifi_python_processors/PromptChatGPT.py is org.apache.nifi.minifi.processors.nifi_python_processors.PromptChatGPT.
 If a processor is copied under a subdirectory, because it is part of a python submodule, the submodule name will be appended to the fully qualified class name.
 For example, if the QueryPinecone processor is implemented in the QueryPinecone.py file that is copied to nifi_python_processors/vectorstores/QueryPinecone.py, the fully qualified class name will be org.apache.nifi.minifi.processors.nifi_python_processors.vectorstores.QueryPinecone in the configuration file.